stef/klutshnik-zephyr/README.md

 to be added to the `authorized_keys` file of all the other klutshnik servers in the setup you want to use.
 In the test-case appending this to the file `test/servers/authorized_keys` should do the trick.

+## Testing

+The git repo ships a configured 5-way setup in `test/` with one HW device.

 ### Running the other servers